 About

-Safari Camp takes place within Denver Zoo and is part of the zoo’s education offerings that also include Nature Play camps, school field trips, and Zoo-to-You classroom visits.
-Campers are in a setting that includes an 80-acre campus with more than 2,500 animals that serve as ambassadors for their wild counterparts.
-Safari Camp is open to campers of all abilities, and children with varying needs are able to attend in accordance with the Americans with Disabilities Act.
+Safari Camp is part of Denver Zoo’s Safari Camps and Nature Play offerings, along with school field trips and Zoo-to-You classroom visits.
+Campers take part in activities connected to the animals on Denver Zoo’s 80-acre campus, which is described as an enchanting urban field station and hosts more than 2,500 animals that serve as ambassadors for their wild counterparts.
+Campers of all abilities are welcome to register for Safari Camp, and the program is made accessible to children with varying needs in accordance with the Americans with Disabilities Act.

 • Ages: 5–15 years old